RocketChat/docs-old/guides/administrator-guides/integrations/README.md

 ## Outgoing WebHook Script

-Several different events may trigger an outgoing WebHook.
-You can preprocess the hook with a _Script_.
-This script may decide if it does nothing, returns a message immediately or sends a request to an external service.
+Use Scripts to process all messages from a channel, and change how Rocket.Chat makes or cancels the request.
+You can cancel the request and return a message, or just do nothing.
+Also, you can make another request inside the script by using the **HTTP** global helper.

-The response of the request will execute the script too, calling another method so you can process the response just as in **Incoming WebHooks**.
+The response of the request also executes the script, calling another method so you can process the response, just like in **Incoming WebHooks**

 ### Create a new Outgoing WebHook

 * Go to your **Admin Panel**
 * Go to **Integrations**
 * Create a **New Integration** and select **Outgoing WebHook**
-* Select the channel where you will use the commands and receive the responses
+* Select the channel where you prefer to use the commands and receive the responses
-* Put the URL you want to call in **URLs**, you can modify this URL inside the script
+* Enter the URL you want to call in **URLs**, you can modify this URL inside the script
 * Set **Script Enabled** to `true`
 * Paste your script inside the **Script** field
 * Save your integration